Radiology

 Are there any risks or complications?

-The risk of having a nuclear medicine scan is comparable to that of having an X-ray or CT scan, depending on the type of scan you have.
-The radiation exposure is small and the radiopharmaceutical will not make you feel any different.
+The risk of having a nuclear medicine scan is similar to having an X-ray or CT scan, depending on the type of scan you have.
+The radiation exposure is small and the drug will not make you feel any different.

 What if I am pregnant?

-Please inform staff prior to the radio-pharmaceutical administration if you think you are pregnant or if you think you might be pregnant.
-If you are female and between the ages of 12 to 55 you will asked if you are pregnant.
+Please tell staff before taking the drug if you think you are pregnant or could be pregnant.
+If you are female and between the ages of 12 to 55 you will be asked if you are pregnant.

 What if I am breastfeeding?

-If your are breast feeding it may be necessary for you to stop for a period of hours after the radiopharmaceutical administration.
-This is because some of the radio-pharmaceutical may be present in your breast milk.
-If this is the case you may wish to express milk for the short time period when it is not advisable for you to breast feed your baby.
-If you have any concerns please contact the nuclear medicine reception at Kent and Canterbury hospital.
+If you are breastfeeding you may need to stop for a few hours after taking the drug.
+This is because it may be present in your breast milk.
+If this is the case you may wish to express milk before the test to use during that time.
+If you have any concerns please contact the nuclear medicine reception at Kent and Canterbury Hospital.

 How do I prepare for a nuclear medicine scan?

 Your appointment letter will advise you on what to do and what not to do before your scan.
-Please read it carefully as some scans will not be possible to perform if the advice on the appointment letter has not been followed.
+Please read it carefully as some scans cannot take place if you have not followed the advice in your letter.

 Can I bring a relative or friend?

-Yes.
-During most scans it is acceptable for relatives or friends to be present in the scanning room.
-Ideally the relative or friend you bring with you would not be pregnant.
-If you have any concerns please contact the nuclear medicine reception at Kent and Canterbury hospital.
+Yes, for most scans you can have someone with you in the scanning room.
+Ideally they should not be pregnant.
+If you have any concerns please contact the nuclear medicine reception at Kent and Canterbury Hospital.

 What happens during a nuclear medicine scan?